tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 - loan_payments.csv - This file is the original dataset
 - loan_payments_transformed.csv - This file contains the dataset with data transformations
 - cleaned_data.pickle - This file contains the fully cleaned and transformed dataset ready for analysis
+- EDA_plot -  This folder contains screenshots of figures for illustration in the README

 ## License information
 License is Apache License 2.0, full details can be found in license.txt